Sandro-Chopikashvili/Character-Level-Name-Generator-with-Custom-RNN-and-Batch-Normalization/README.md

 4. Splitting dataset into training and test sets.
 5. Initializing RNN parameters, embeddings, and batch normalization parameters.
 6. Defining activation (`tanh`), loss (`softmax_cross_entropy`), batch normalization, forward, and backward functions.
 7. Training loop: mini-batch gradient descent with adaptive learning rate.

+## Note
+This project is for learning purposes only and is not intended for use with actual training data or as a production-ready model.

 ## Author
 **Sandro Chopikashvili**